HARVEST PRESENTS

 Return to the auditorium.

+This concludes the Stations of the Cross Experience.
 Next, use the door next to the playground to re-enter the building.
-Follow the hallway to re-enter the auditorium.
-Your final station is a celebration of Communion.